VladisM/MARK_II/README.md

 * Build, print and read at least reference manual.
 Use compile_doc.sh script.
 * Build toolchain with install_toolchain.sh script.
 Run script and follow instructions.
     * Path to SPL is important for vbcc compiler.
+* Install Quartus II open, compile and burn project located in folder /fpga/proj into your DE0 nano.
 * Write your code, compile it, load it, run it and enjoy!

 Project structure: